meta-llama/llama-stack/docs/source/index.md

 ## Dive In

 - Look at [Quick Start](getting_started/index) section to get started with Llama Stack.
-- Learn more about Llama Stack Concepts to understand how different components fit together.
+- Learn more about [Llama Stack Concepts](concepts/index) to understand how different components fit together.
 - Check out [Zero to Hero](zero_to_hero_guide) guide to learn in details about how to build your first agent.
 - See how you can use [Llama Stack Distributions](distributions/index) to get started with popular inference and other service providers.

+Kutta

 We also provide a number of Client side SDKs to make it easier to connect to Llama Stack server in your preferred language.